ycpoon/Ethernet_MAC_Core/README.md

 # Overview

-A naive implementation of a configurable Ethernet Media Access Control (MAC) core supporting 10/100/1000 Mbps and multiple physical interfaces.
+A naive implementation of a configurable Ethernet Media Access Control (MAC) core supporting 10/100/1000 Mbps and multiple physical interfaces (currently only RGMII).
 Designed in SystemVerilog for FPGA/ASIC implementation.

 # Features